Along Came a Spider (film): Plot

 However, before he is able to kidnap Starodubov, Cross and Flannigan block Soneji from abducting the boy.
 In desperation, Soneji sends Cross a ransom demand asking for $10 million in diamonds from the president.
 If he fails to comply, Soneji will have no further reason to reach an agreement, and Megan will be killed.
 Believing there is no other recourse, Cross complies by following a set of directions to a number of public phone-booths spread out throughout the city, where he collects further instructions.
 Cross eventually delivers the diamonds by throwing them off a moving train to a man in black.

-Soneji arrives at Flannigan's home in order to kidnap her and use her as ransom.
+Soneji arrives at Flannigan's home to kidnap her and use her as ransom.
 However, after arriving and disabling her with a taser, Soneji finds Cross present, who challenges him about the ransom.
 Cross comments on Soneji receiving $12 million in ransom, to which Soneji does not react.
-He realises that Soneji is unaware of the ransom, and when Soneji attempts to escape, Cross shoots him dead.
+He realizes that Soneji is unaware of the ransom and, when Soneji attempts to escape, Cross shoots him dead.

-Upon further investigation, Cross realises that Flannigan had known about Soneji for some time and had used him as a pawn in her own plot to collect a ransom from Megan's family.
-She and fellow agent Ben Devine had crafted a plan to do just that and had been slowly gathering Soneji's information to use when the time was right.

-Cross realizes that Flannigan has been playing them all along.
-This culminates in him accessing Flannigan's personal computer, which contains all the details of the Soneji plot leading up to the kidnapping of Megan.
+Upon further investigation, Cross realizes that Flannigan had known about Soneji for some time and had used him as a pawn in her own plot to collect a ransom from Megan's family.
+She and fellow agent Ben Devine had been slowly gathering Soneji's information to use when the time was right.
+Cross accesses Flannigan's personal computer, which contains all the details of the Soneji plot leading up to the kidnapping of Megan.
 This includes the attempted kidnapping of Dmitri, including his information, timelines, and plans.

-Cross tracks Flannigan down to a secluded farmhouse.
-She has brutally murdered Devine, and is now intent on killing Megan.
-Cross gets the better of Flannigan and arrives in time to prevent another tragedy.
-He takes her out with a single shot, saving Megan, before happily agreeing to return the girl to her parents.
+Cross tracks Flannigan to a secluded farmhouse.
+She has murdered Devine and is now intent on killing Megan.
+Cross takes her out with a single shot, saving Megan, before happily returning the girl to her parents.